Ricki Lake: Acting

-Lake made her film debut as Tracy Turnblad, the lead character in John Waters's 1988 cult classic Hairspray.
+Lake made her film debut as Tracy Turnblad, the lead character in John Waters' 1988 cult classic Hairspray.
 Lake also starred in other Waters films including Cry-Baby (with Johnny Depp and Susan Tyrrell), Cecil B. Demented (with Melanie Griffith and Stephen Dorff), and Serial Mom (with Kathleen Turner and Sam Waterston).
 She starred in Mrs. Winterbourne with Shirley MacLaine and Brendan Fraser, Cabin Boy, Last Exit to Brooklyn, Cookie, and Inside Monkey Zetterland.

 She joined the cast of the Vietnam War drama series China Beach as a Red Cross volunteer, Holly "the Donut Dolly" Pelegrino, for the show's third season.
 She also had a recurring role on the CBS sitcom The King of Queens as Doug's sister Stephanie.
 She guest-starred on television series including Drop Dead Diva and a voice role on King of the Hill, and starred in the television movie Baby Cakes.
 She had a cameo appearance in the 2007 remake of the original cult-classic Hairspray as a William Morris talent agent, and teamed up with star Nikki Blonsky (who played Tracy Turnblad in the 2007 movie musical remake) and Marissa Jaret Winokur (who played Tracy Turnblad in the Broadway musical based on the original 1988 film) to record "Mama I'm a Big Girl Now" for the soundtrack.
 The song is played during the film's end credits.
-She later reunited with original Hairspray co-star Deborah Harry for the film Hotel Gramercy Park, which was released in 2008.
+She later reunited with original Hairspray co-star Debbie Harry for the film Hotel Gramercy Park, which was released in 2008.

 Talk shows

 Ricki Lake was Lake's first daytime talk show and at 24, she was the youngest person at the time to host one.
 The show specialized in topics involving invited guests and incorporated questions and comments from a studio audience.

 The show debuted in syndication on September 13, 1993, and ended first-run episodes on May 25, 2004.
 In 2000, Lake told Rosie O'Donnell in an interview that she had signed on for four additional years.
 Although Sony Pictures Television had many stations contracted through the 2004–2005 season, Lake decided to end the show in August 2004, citing (among other things) a desire to spend time with her family.
 She moved from Los Angeles to New York to tape the 11th season of the show, then returned to California when taping was complete.
 Lake returned to the talk show platform when she hosted a revived version of her original talk show which premiered in September 2012 and was cancelled after one season.
+Lake's talk show often discussed controversial psychological topics, including those related to family dynamics and the impact of trauma on parent-child relationships.